lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 --- abstract

-The Static Context Header Compression (SCHC) specification describes a header compression and fragmentation functionalities for LPWAN (Low Power Wide Area Networks) technologies.
-SCHC was designed to be adapted over any of the LPWAN technologies.
+The Static Context Header Compression (SCHC) specification describes header compression and fragmentation functionalities for LPWAN (Low Power Wide Area Networks) technologies.
+The Narrow Band Internet of Things (NBIoT) architecture may adapt SCHC to improve its capacities.

-This document describes the use of SCHC over the NB-IoT wireless access, and provides elements for an efficient parameterization.
+This document describes the use of SCHC over the NB-IoT wireless access and provides elements for efficient parameterization.

 --- middle

 # Introduction {#Introduction}

-The Static Context Header Compression (SCHC) {{RFC8724}} defines a header compression scheme and fragmentation functionality, both specially tailored for Low Power Wide Area Networks (LPWAN) networks defined in
+The Static Context Header Compression (SCHC) {{RFC8724}} defines a header compression scheme, and fragmentation functionality suitable for the Low Power Wide Area Networks (LPWAN) networks defined in {{RFC8376}}.
-{{RFC8376}}.

-Header compression is needed to efficiently bring Internet connectivity to the node within an NB-IoT network.
-SCHC uses a static context to performs header compression with specific parameters that need to be adapted into the NB-IoT wireless access.
+In an NB-IoT network, header compression efficiently brings Internet connectivity to the node.
+This document describes the SCHC parameters used to performs the static context header compression into the NB-IoT wireless access.
 This document assumes functionality for NB-IoT of 3GPP release 15.
-Otherwise other versions' functionality is explicitly mentioned in the text.

-This document describes the use of SCHC and its parameterizing over the NB-IoT wireless access.
+Otherwise, the text explicitly mentions other versions' functionality.

 # Terminology